hanzoai/rocm-rs/README.md

 ## Prerequisites

-- AMD ROCm installed (version 6.0 or later recommended)
+- AMD ROCm installed (version 6.3 or later recommended.It may work on older versions, but I did not test that)
 - Rust toolchain (1.65.0 or later recommended)
 - A compatible AMD GPU